josh-stillman/devops-for-typescript-devs/README.md

 ### Frontend

-- Requests come in from the browser to our domain (for me, https://jss.computer 😆).
+- Requests come in from the browser to our domain (for me, https://jss.computer  - a dev site that was available using my initials 😆).
 Route 53 routes those requests to our CloudFront Distribution.
   - Requests are served via https, using a TLS certificate provisioned in ACM.
 - Cloudfront globally distributes and caches our app for faster load times around the world.
 - A Lambda@Edge Function is used to route requests correctly to our HTML files.